Amazon's cloud business has a new CEO - KESQ

 “It’s easy to forget that AWS is still in the very early stages of what’s possible,” Jassy said.
 “We have a lot more to invent for customers, and we have a very strong leadership team and group of builders to go make it happen.
 Am excited for what lies ahead.”

-Brian Klingbeil, chief strategy officer at hybrid IT provider and AWS partner Enoso called Selipsky’s hiring “a smart move” by Amazon.
+Brian Klingbeil, chief strategy officer at hybrid IT provider and AWS partner Ensono called Selipsky’s hiring “a smart move” by Amazon.

 “It will be important to watch Selipsky’s strategic moves to match AWS’ pace with Azure, and even Google Cloud’s upward momentum,” Klingbeil said.